How To Make Well Water Drinkable And Keep It Safe To Drink

 Septic Tanks 50 feet

-Livestock Yards, Silos Septic and Leach Fields 50 feet
+Livestock Yards, Silos Septic, and Leach Fields 50 feet

 Petroleum Tanks, Liquid-tight Manure Storage, Pesticide and Fertilizer Storage, and Handling 100 feet

-Manure Stacks 250 feet
+Manure Stack 250 feet

 A few points of supply of contamination are anything but obvious to distinguish.